Manalapan Township, New Jersey: Education

 Manalapan-Englishtown Middle School with 1,158 students in grades 7–8.
 The district is overseen by a nine-member board of education, which sets policy and oversees the fiscal and educational operation of the district.
 Seats on the nine-member board are allocated based on population, with eight seats assigned to Manalapan Township.

 Students from Manalapan Township in public school for ninth through twelfth grades attend either Manalapan High School or Freehold Township High School, as part of the Freehold Regional High School District.
 The Freehold Regional High School District also serves students from Colts Neck Township, Farmingdale, Freehold Borough, Freehold Township, Howell Township and Marlboro Township.
 As of the 2023–24 school year, Manalapan High School had an enrollment of 1,740 students and 115.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.1:1 and Freehold Township High School had an enrollment of 1,902 students and 125.8 classroom teachers, for a ratio of 15.1:1.
 The FRHSD board of education has nine members, who are elected to three-year terms from each of the constituent districts.
 Each member is allocated a fraction of a vote that totals to nine points, with Manalapan Township allocated one member, who has 1.4 votes.

+Two of the Freehold Regional High School District's magnet programs, Science & Engineering and the Law Enforcement and Public Safety Magnet Program, are housed within Manalapan High School.

 Public high school students in Manalapan and all of Monmouth County also have the option of attending one of the Monmouth County Vocational School District's five career academies.
-Manalapan's academy is the Science and Engineering Program.